blocksedit/starter-email-template/README.md

 ## Approach ##

-**Optimized for accessibility** - div's for structure, ghost tables only used when needed to support Outlook, semantic elements like heading and paragraph tags
+**Optimized for accessibility**
+Div's for structure, ghost tables only used when needed to support Outlook, and semantic elements like heading and paragraph tags used throughout.

+**Modular design**
-**Modular design** - stackable sections and standalone components following modular design method
+Stackable sections and standalone components following modular design practices.

+**Responsive adjustments**
-**Responsive adjustments** - simple CSS media query definitions to adjust layout for mobile across all modules
+Simple CSS media query definitions to adjust layout for mobile across all modules.

+**Available in three versions**
+- Standard with full Outlook for Windows backwards compatibility
+- Minus tables, a version with reduced table support for structure
+- Minus Outlook, with no support for the Outlook for Windows Word rendering engine as it gets phased out

 ## Features ##
 - Support for major email clients